It's the 4th of July weekend in America, but we are celebrating something completely different.

 I wouldn’t have admitted it at the time, but I was thinking about adopting him.

-I wasn't even sure I wanted him to move in with us.
+Which was crazy.
+Never mind adoption, I wasn't even sure I wanted him to move in with us.

 We’d either had people living with us or we were living with someone else for the six years we'd lived in America.
 We were ready to have time to ourselves before I would hopefully get pregnant (we’ve been wanting kids for 13 years now).
 I felt for the kid a lot, but our last guest had just moved out.
 We were ready for some space.